There are a number of active international boycott and divestment campaigns that you can learn more about and support.

 While British Columbia focused this campaign, this campaign is also available for groups across the country to introduce in their own jurisdictions.

-This campaign is complete, but work continues with ongoing campaign to inform Canadian performers, artists and other cultural and sports organizations about cultural boycott.
+Work continues with ongoing campaign to inform Canadian performers, artists and other cultural and sports organizations about cultural boycott.

 The partnership between Hydro-Québec and Israel Electric is revealed by BDS-Québec